Oxybutynin extended-release tabletsPronunciation

 Treating overactive bladder with symptoms of an urgent need to urinate, a need to urinate often, or leakage of urine.
 It may also be used in certain children with overactive bladder muscle (detrusor) caused by certain conditions (eg, spina bifida).
 It may also be used for other conditions as determined by your doctor.

-Oxybutynin extended-release tablets is an anticholinergic.
+Oxybutynin extended-release tablets are an anticholinergic.
 It works by relaxing muscles in the bladder.

 Do NOT use oxybutynin extended-release tablets if: